Remote Agent Polling

 # Overview

-Remote Agents periodically pull the list of devices from the EasyDCIM master panel through an internal API endpoint.
-By default, the timeout for this operation is set to 60 seconds.
+Remote Agents periodically pull the list of devices from the EasyDCIM master panel through an internal API endpoint:

 If you have a large number of devices or your master panel is under heavy load, the API might not respond within this timeframe.
 When this happens, the Remote Agent logs a timeout error (often cURL error 28) and stops collecting data for that polling cycle.